 28. Paint molding or doors.
 While we have painted every single piece of molding white upstairs, we knew that our basement didn’t need that.
 Instead, just picking to paint the white columns and closet doors really brightened the basement.

-28. Seal or remove dated wallpaper.
-If you find that you have wallpaper you are unable to remove, sealing it will allow you to be able to paint over.
+32. Seal or remove dated wallpaper.
+If you find that you have wallpaper that you are unable to remove, sealing it will allow you to be able to paint over.
 Make sure you sand the edges slightly first (check out the whole basement post because we had A LOT of wallpaper to deal with done there).

 33. Add carpet squares on top of concrete.
 We did this on our unfinished side and were able to add our home gym over there.
 Way better and cheaper than putting in flooring that was only going to get sweat all over it.